Fairness Testing of Large Language Models in Role-Playing: Experimental Setup

-Figure \ref{question_generator} illustrates the prompts used for generating Yes/No, Choice, and Why questions.
-Each prompt is divided into four sections: task description, example, requirement, and format. \begin{itemize}[leftmargin=*] \item The task description section is the same across all three question types.
+Figure \ref{question_generator} illustrates the example prompts used for generating Yes/No questions, with similar prompts used for the other question types.
+Each prompt is divided into four sections: task description, example, requirement, and format.
+The complete prompts for generating these questions are available in our repository~\cite{githublink}. \begin{itemize}[leftmargin=*] \item The task description section is the same across all three question types.
 It provides general information about the task, which involves generating 20 questions per type to elicit responses that may reveal discrimination or biases of the provided role. \item The example section provides templates for the LLMs to use when generating questions, while also encouraging the creation of diverse question structures beyond the given templates to more effectively trigger bias.
 Each question type (Yes/No, Choice, Why) includes its own specific examples, as illustrated in the figure. \item The requirement section, common to all question types, instructs LLMs to specify the relevant sensitive attribute categories (e.g., `men' vs. `women' for gender). \item The format section specifies the format of the generated questions to streamline our further question collection from the LLM outputs.
 It differs for each question type to suit its structure.
 For Yes/No questions, the LLM is required to generate questions with an unbiased answer of `No', which makes it easier to generate test oracles for this question type.
 Similarly, for Choice questions, the options must include all specified social groups plus an additional option, and the unbiased answer must always be the last option.
 For Why questions, no specific rules are imposed regarding unbiased answers, as this is more challenging to define for open-ended responses. \end{itemize}

-In summary, for Yes/No questions, the prompt consists of: Task description + Example (Yes/No) + Requirements + Format (Yes/No).
-For Choice questions, the prompt consists of: Task description + Example (Choice) + Requirements + Format (Choice).
-For Why questions, the prompt consists of: Task description + Example (Why) + Requirements + Format (Why).
-The complete prompts for generating these questions are available in our repository~\cite{githublink}.